I opened a vegan restaurant in Berkeley, California in 2010.

 There is a shit load of information out there about food, but for the love, try not to overthink it.

 I could pick apart and find something wrong with every kind of food out there if I really wanted to.
 But I refuse to do this for two reasons:

 1) I don’t want to be like those regulars at the restaurant, finding something wrong with every single thing, only to scare them into taking no action whatsoever and avidly avoiding the produce section.

-I’m not saying that making informed food choices isn’t one of the best things you can do for your overall health and well being.
+I’m not saying that making informed and knowing about nutrient dense food choices isn’t one of the best things you can do for your overall health and well being.
 It absolutely is.

 I just ask that you take the information in this post (and in next week’s because it’s a two-parter), add it to your arsenal and then make the best food choices based on what works well for you.

 When I think about processed food, I always think of food that’s sold at gas stations.

 Chips, crackers, cookies, muffins, everything except for that one lone banana that sits by the register and sells for like 50 cents.
 Where does that one banana always come from, by the way?

 It’s not like they order boxes of bananas to sell, because it’s always just the one.
 It usually looks kind of old and sometimes there’s a single shiny red apple sitting next to it.
 Do the managers just bring in random fruits to try and make an extra buck?
 What’s going on with this?

 So gas station foods (apart from the lone banana and stray red apple) are the obvious processed foods.